deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 and breaking down the dialogue into smaller scenarios based on the user intents or actions that you want to cover.
 DFF's Domain-Specific Language makes it easy to break down the dialog script into `flows`, i.e. named node groups, unified by a specific purpose.

+For instance, if one of the dialog options that we provide to the user is to play a game, the bot can have a 'game' node group that targets this subject, while other flows cover other topics, like telling the time, telling the weather, etc.

 Creating Dialogue Flows for User Scenarios
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~